Port

 Meals not included

 The islands of Lofoten boast some of the most spectacular scenery in Norway, as well as some of the world's richest fishing waters.
 Vestvågøy is the second-largest island in Lofoten.
-The coach will take you through the small village of Leknes, which is the administrative center of the island with approximately 3,000 inhabitants.
+A panoramic drive by coach will take you through the small village of Leknes, which is the administrative center of the island and home to approximately 3,000 inhabitants.